Ravenloft: Strahd's Possession: Sound

 Voice acting was used in some versions of the game and the Eastern European accent of the central characters did much to improve its believability.
-The acting was generally well received.
-But, in the case of Strahd, as Game Bytes Magazine stated "The attempt to make him sound suave yet menacing (which is as it should be) didn't quite come off."
+The acting was generally well received, but in the case of Strahd, Game Bytes magazine wrote that "the attempt to make him sound suave yet menacing (which is as it should be) didn't quite come off".

 The music of Strahd's Possession was highly atmospheric and was critically acknowledged as a vast improvement of SSI's previous offerings.
-Game Bytes Magazine said "The music superbly brings out the mood and atmosphere, and is reminiscent of those found in gothic horror movies, with the organ being the central instrument."
+Game Bytes magazine said that "the music superbly brings out the mood and atmosphere, and is reminiscent of those found in gothic horror movies, with the organ being the central instrument".

 Publication history

 This game was later included in the 1996 compilation set, the AD&D Masterpiece Collection.
-On October 27, 2015, the game was re-released on GOG.com with support for Microsoft Windows, OS X, and Linux pre-packed with DOSBox, bundled with the sequel.
+In October 2015, the game was re-released on GOG.com with support for Microsoft Windows, OS X, and Linux pre-packed with DOSBox, bundled with the sequel.